2 Corinthians 7:1

 (a) These promises.
 Faith is a positive response to the promises of God, and Paul has just listed several: you are a new creation (2 Cor.
 6:17), you have been reconciled to God (2 Cor.
 6:18), you are a saint (2 Cor.
 1:1), you have been given the Holy Spirit as a pledge guaranteeing what is to come (2 Cor.
 5:5).

 (b) Beloved.
 You are a dearly-loved child of God.
 God doesn’t love you because you are good, but because he is good and he longs to be good to you.
-See also the entry for 1 Cor.
-10:14.
+See entry for Rom.
+1:7

 (c) Let us cleanse ourselves.
 Having reminded us of God’s good promises and our identity in Christ, Paul exhorts us to live from that identity.
 “You are a dearly-loved child of God, so act like it.”

 (d) Perfecting holiness.
 Christ is our holiness and he is already perfect.
 One with the Lord, you are as holy and perfect as he is (Heb.
 10:14).
 We cannot improve upon or perfect what Christ has done, but we can work it out in our imperfect lives.

 Paul is essentially saying, “Don’t get distracted by worldly concerns.
 Don’t align yourself with those who reject Jesus and don’t let others define you.
 Be secure in your identity as a dearly-loved child of God.”

 (e) The fear of God; see entry for 2 Cor.
 5:11.

 2 Corinthians 7:5

 For even when we came into Macedonia our flesh had no rest, but we were afflicted on every side: conflicts without, fears within.